SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

         > **_Note_**: These tracts contains 58 deep white matter tracts including major long range association and projection tracts, commissural tracts, and tracts related to the brainstem and cerebellar connections, plus 198 short and medium range superficial fiber clusters organized into 16 categories according to the brain lobes they connect.

-   - Run QC using “wm_quality_control_tractography.py”
+   - Run QC of anatomical tracts using “wm_quality_control_tractography.py”

      From your terminal, type the following command: